ArjunSharda/Searchor/CONTRIBUTING.md

 > :information_source: Please follow the [code of conduct](CODE_OF_CONDUCT.md) in all the interactions with Searchor and your fork repository.

-This repository welcomes contributions and corrections.
+This repository welcomes all contributions and corrections.
 Before contributing, please make sure you have read the guidelines below. <br>
 If you're new to _git_ and/or _GitHub_, we suggest you go through [the GitHub Guides](https://guides.github.com/introduction/flow/).

 1. Fork this repository